Sunday, May 31, 2009

 By Justin Robinson, Aspiro Clinical Director

 Recently I attended my grandfather’s funeral and while I was very saddened by his passing, my prevailing emotion surrounding his death was a deep sense of gratitude.
 Gratitude for his influence on me; Gratitude for the family traditions he helped established; Gratitude for his example; Gratitude for the legacy he left.
-When the sadness crept in it was due to my realization that I could have done more to get to know him.
-Listening to the speakers at his funeral, I was inspired and felt committed to better following his example.

 My grandpa was a very respected orthodontist.
 People came from all over the world to consult, observe and learn the techniques he was pioneering which he freely shared at no cost with all who would come yet he avoided the spotlight and recognition for his accomplishments.
 My grandpa’s commitment was not to personal gain but rather on providing the best possible service to his patients.
 Through this commitment he was driven to find new and better ways to help his patients achieve what they wanted.
 His philosophy that guided his work and helped to shape his techniques was to begin with the end in mind.